West Virginia

 Notification Requirements

 When a breach occurs, W. Va.
-Code 46A-2A-102 imposes several specific obligations on the entity that maintained the data.
+Code 46A-2A-102 imposes specific obligations on the entity that maintained the data.

 Timing.
 Notice must be provided "without unreasonable delay" following discovery or notification of the breach.
 West Virginia does not impose a specific deadline measured in days.
 The only permitted delay is when a law enforcement agency determines that notification would compromise a criminal investigation or national or homeland security.